A SHORT HISTORY OF MAZES

 floors of cathedrals, with names such as Chemin de Jerusalem, reflecting

-of paths.
+recent journeys of the Crusades.
+The design was cruciform an d had 13 rings of paths.
 During the walk along its path, the supplicant would contemplate the

 thread of time and the Path of Life through death to salvation.
 Many English